HELP

 1.2 Your first project in 4 steps

-- Export your audio from your recording.
+- Export your audio from your recording or import directly from Twitch (Creator & Studio).

 - Upload to CutCue at app.cutcue.io/upload (max.
-2 GB).
+2 GB), or choose a Twitch VOD if your account is linked.

 - CutCue analyzes in the background — keep working.